 SErving Suggestions

-Lion’s mane makes a great meat substitute!
+Lion’s mane is a savory and delicious meat substitute!

 FAQs